 As far as sociopath symptoms in males and females go, this is by far one of the hardest to accept because they are incredibly convincing.
 And if our self-esteem is low enough, we’ll feel GUILTY for even reasonably QUESTIONING their authenticity.

 Sociopaths are masters at faking intense moral outrage, portraying a false facade of being caring and empathetic, and pity mongering.
 This is done to paint a picture; to create a persona that is so solid and convincing, it will make anyone who dares to question them feel, look and sound completely baseless.

 Sociopaths are masters at image management.

-Sociopaths have absolutely no fear in doing and saying the most asinine, outrageous things.
+Sociopaths have absolutely no fear of doing and saying the most asinine, outrageous things.
 And then when the aftermath sets in, they act completely oblivious; like nothing ever happened!

-Sociopath symptoms can all be marked with an outrageous factor.
+Sociopath symptoms can all be marked by an outrageous factor.
 They are grandiose in their emotional perpetration and always, unapologetic.
 They lie about their experiences and are “shock factor” junkies.

 Some examples of this include: pathologically lying, cheating, future faking, stealing, and making inflated and unrealistic promises.

 Sociopaths thrive in running smear campaigns and turning “everyone” against someone.
 Yes, they know the difference between right and wrong, but they don’t feel that deep feeling of empathy, guilt, remorse, shame, or a need to apologize – ever.
 Sociopaths are only capable of selfish regret, which they attempt to package as genuine remorse.

 Sociopaths truly believe that whatever they say is FACT.